squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

    name n2 : index * index -> message.

-Compare to game based cryptography, one can think about names as picking at the begining of the protocol execution all possible random values that will be needed, and store them within indexed cells, which are our names.
+Compared to usual game based cryptography, one can think about names as sampling at the beginning of the protocol execution all possible random values that will ever be needed, and store them within indexed cells, which are our names.

 To model a setting where multiple people each have their own secret key,